sun-yitao/tp/docs/UserGuide.md

 - `add-consult n/John Doe d/10/10/2020 tm/18:00 a/SOC Basement ty/personal`
 - `add-consult n/Ann Lim d/30/05/2020 tm/11:00 a/Tembusu College ty/group `

+### Listing all consultations: `list-consult`

+Shows a list of all consultations in charge by the TA.

+Format: `list-consult`

 ### Exiting the program : `exit`